Food & Drink Options at the Wimbledon Tennis Championships

 Food and drink options for Debenture Ticket holders

-From The Champions’ Room to The Renshaw Restaurant, Debenture Ticket Holders have the pick of world-class cuisine at the Championships.
+From The Champions’ Room to The Renshaw Restaurant, debenture ticket Holders have the pick of world-class cuisine at the Championships.

-With 11 exclusive bars and restaurants to choose from, it’s safe to say that Debenture Ticket Holders won’t be going hungry on their visit to Wimbledon.
+With 11 exclusive bars and restaurants to choose from, it’s safe to say that debenture ticket Holders won’t be going hungry on their visit to Wimbledon.

 From relaxed bars to some of the most sophisticated dining experiences available, here are some of the restaurants you can visit on your day at The Championships.

-Wimbledon Debenture restaurants
+Wimbledon debenture restaurants

-With the exception of the ballot only ' The Champions Room', the following restaurants are available to all Centre Court and No.1 Court Debenture Ticket holders:
+With the exception of the ballot only ' The Champions Room', the following restaurants are available to all Centre Court and No.1 Court debenture ticket holders:

 Restaurant | Menu | Details |